guide

 The Kitchen ROI Trap

-The split is dramatic:
+The ROI split is stark:

-• Minor kitchen remodel ($15,000-$30,000): 96% ROI.
+• Minor kitchen remodel ($15,000–$30,000): approximately 96% cost recovery.
 Cabinet refacing, new laminate counters, updated hardware, fresh paint, one or two new appliances.

-• Major kitchen remodel ($75,000-$150,000): 38-50% ROI.
+• Major kitchen remodel ($75,000–$150,000): 38–50% cost recovery.
 Custom cabinets, stone countertops, professional appliances, layout changes.

-That's a 50+ percentage point gap.
-The minor remodel returns almost dollar-for-dollar.
-The major remodel loses $40,000-$75,000 at resale.
+That is a 50+ percentage-point gap.
+The minor remodel returns near dollar-for-dollar.
+The major remodel loses $40,000–$75,000 at resale in most markets.

-The reason is the neighborhood ceiling effect.
-Your kitchen can't push your home's value above what comparable homes in the neighborhood sell for.
-A $120,000 kitchen in a $350,000 neighborhood doesn't create a $470,000 house — it creates a $380,000 house with a $120,000 kitchen the buyer didn't ask for.
+The cause is the neighborhood ceiling effect.
+Your kitchen cannot push your home's value above what comparable homes in the neighborhood sell for.
+A $120,000 kitchen in a $350,000 neighborhood does not create a $470,000 house — it creates a $380,000 house with a kitchen no buyer requested.

 Where ROI Math Breaks Down

-Energy efficiency ROI is understated.
-Window replacements return 72% at resale.
-But they also save $300-$600/year in energy costs.
-Over 10 years, that's $3,000-$6,000 in savings that never appears in the resale ROI calculation.
-An HVAC replacement follows the same pattern — 65% resale ROI plus $800-$1,500 annual energy savings.
+Energy efficiency ROI is understated by resale data.
+Window replacements return approximately 72% at resale but also save $300–$600 per year in energy costs.
+Over 10 years, that is $3,000–$6,000 in savings that Cost vs. Value never captures.
+An HVAC replacement follows the same pattern: approximately 65% resale recovery plus $800–$1,500 in annual energy savings.

 The Pre-Sale Renovation Playbook

-Tier 1 — Do these always (total: $5,000-$12,000, expected ROI: 100-200%)
+Tier 1 — Do these always (total $5,000–$12,000, expected recovery: 100–200%+)

 1. Professional deep clean and declutter — $500–$1,500

-2. Fresh interior/exterior paint — $3,000-$6,000
+2. Fresh interior and exterior paint — $3,000–$6,000

 3. Updated light fixtures and hardware — $500–$2,000